Designations Congruent with Things: A Correspondence In Two Parts

 Letter to Mako.
 For reals.

 Dear Mako, I’m in San Francisco now.
 Full disclosure, I kind of embarrassingly do not know what day it is.
 It’s a Sunday night.
 It’s late here.
 I’m on the balcony of our hotel room.
 It’s extremely picturesque, what with the starless fog and the crumbling cement and the nearby radioactive waste and the Wall that blocks the sea.
-I, too, look extremely poetic with my unwashed clothes and the too-cool-for-everyday-hygiene look that I’m rocking at present.
+I, too, look extremely poetic with my unwashed clothes and the too-cool-for-everyday-hygiene look I’m rocking at present.
 I think I have bilateral glaucoma or something, so I’m wearing sunglasses at night.
 Like the cool kids do.
 Hopefully it’s temporary.
 The faux glaucoma, I mean.
 Fauxcoma.
 I’m cool.

 God, I can’t send this to you.
 Can I?
 Probably not, no.

 Hermann is sleeping, if you can really call it that.
-He’s been having horrific nightmares for days now, maybe since the drift.
+He’s been having horrific nightmares for days now, maybe since the Drift.

 And redact that too.
 Think with your cortex, Geiszler.
 The top layer, even.